Enabling stable preservation of ML algorithms in high-energy physics with petrifyML: Converting BDTs to native and

 \subsubsection{Background}

 The Toolkit for Multivariate Data Analysis (\tmva) is the \root\ library that provides interfaces and implementations for ML models.
 This includes a variety of BDTs (including multi-class classifiers), which can be stored as either XML\ or \root\ files.
 These formats are unfortunately tied to the heavyweight ROOT package, and therefore there is a motivation to be able to provide a lightweight alternative for simple trees.
-This comes in the form of converters to plain-text \cpp{} or \python{}.
+This comes in the form of converters to native \cpp{} or \python{}.
+All \tmva\ BDT architectures, i.e.\,single- and multi-class classification as well as regression, are supported.
+For the boosting method, \texttt{AdaBoost} as well as \texttt{Grad} are supported.